simonitalia/Bang/README.md

 # Project goals / instructions

 • Make your own app, starting from a blank canvas.
 • You challenge is to make a shooting gallery game using SpriteKit: create three rows on the screen, then have targets slide across from one side to the other.
-If the user taps a target, make it fade out and award them points.
+• If the user taps a target, make it fade out and award them points.

 How you implement this game really depends on what kind of shooting gallery games you’ve played in the past, but here are some suggestions to get you started:

-•Make some targets big and slow, and others small and fast.
+• Make some targets big and slow, and others small and fast.
 The small targets should be worth more points.
 • Add “bad” targets – things that cost the user points if they get shot accidentally.
 Make the top and bottom rows move left to right, but the middle row move right to left. • Add a timer that ticks down from 60 seconds.
 When it hits zero, show a Game Over message.
 • Try going to https://openclipart.org/ to see what free artwork you can find.
 • Give the user six bullets per clip.
 Make them tap a different part of the screen to reload.

-Additional hints:
+<strong> Additional hints: </strong>

-Moving the targets in your shooting gallery is a perfect job for the follow() action.
-Use a sequence so that targets move across the screen smoothly, then remove themselves when they are off screen.
+• Moving the targets in your shooting gallery is a perfect job for the follow() action.
+• Use a sequence so that targets move across the screen smoothly, then remove themselves when they are off screen.
 • You can create a timer using an SKLabelNode, a secondsRemaining integer, and a Timer that takes 1 away from secondsRemaining every 1 second.
 • Make sure you call invalidate() when the time runs out.
 • Use nodes(at:) to see what was tapped.
 If you don’t find a node named “Target” in the